Evolution of coexisting long and short period stellar activity cycles: Dependencies of the residuals on other quantities

 \subsection{Dependence on convection zone thickness}

-In \cite{TRB88}, it was suspected that $\omega_{\rm cyc}/\Omega$ depends on the depth of the convection zone.
-This possibility arises, because the $\alpha$ effect is proportional to the correlation length $\ell$ of the turbulence with $\alpha\approx\Omega\ell$ times some quenching function, as discussed in the introduction.
+\cite{TRB88} suspected that $\omega_{\rm cyc}/\Omega$ depends on the depth of the convection zone.
+This possibility arises because the $\alpha$ effect is proportional to the correlation length $\ell$ of the turbulence with $\alpha\approx\Omega\ell$ times some quenching function, as discussed in the introduction.
 By parameterizing the differential rotation in terms of the local double-logarithmic derivative, $q\equiv\dd\ln\Omega/\dd\ln r$, we have $\Omega'=q\Omega/r$, where $r$ is the radius, so \Eq{omcyc} yields $\omega_{\rm cyc}/\Omega\approx|q\ell/r|^{1/2}$.
-In the near-surface shear layer of the Sun, we have $q\approx-1$ \citep{BSG14}, but in deeper layers it is positive and of appreciable amplitude only in the tachocline \citep{Schou98}.
-If the turbulence governing the $\alpha$ effect is characterized by giant cells comparable to the depth $d$ of the convection zone, one would expect $\omega_{\rm cyc}/\Omega \propto (d/R)^{1/2}$; see \Eq{omcyc}.
+In the near-surface shear layer of the Sun, we have $q\approx-1$ \citep{BSG14}; however, in deeper layers, it is positive and of appreciable amplitude only in the tachocline \citep{Schou98}.
+If the turbulence governing the $\alpha$ effect is characterized by giant cells of a size comparable to the depth $d$ of the convection zone, one would expect $\omega_{\rm cyc}/\Omega \propto (d/R)^{1/2}$; see \Eq{omcyc}.
 Evidence from stellar cycle data was presented in \cite{TRB88}, but they ignored the additional dependence on $\bra{R'_{\rm HK}}$.
 Therefore, one should consider the dependence of the residual $\Delta_i$ on $d/R$.

+As a very preliminary measure of $d/R$, let us first look at the dependence of $\Delta_i$ on $B-V$; see \Fig{pKG_vs_BV_comp}.
+It is immediately evident that the scatter is much larger for F and G~dwarfs on the left.
+For $B-V>0.9$, the scatter is significantly smaller.
+This justifies our approach of considering the K~dwarfs separately at first instance.
+Other than that, no systematic dependence on $B-V$ is found.

-We computed the depth of the convection zone for all of the stars with a metallicity measurement.
-From the $B-V$, we computed the mass using the \citet{Noyes84} relation for main-sequence stars.
-We then looked for the closest model in terms of mass and metallicity in the grid of models computed by \citet{vSP12}, giving an estimate of the depth of the convection zone as listed in \Tabs{Kstars}{Gstars}.
-The relation of the residuals with $d/R$ is shown in \Fig{pKG_vs_dR_comp} for the K~dwarfs of \Tab{Kstars} in red roman symbols together with the F and G~dwarfs of \Tab{Gstars} in blue italics symbols.
+Next, we compute the depth of the convection zone for all of the stars with a metallicity measurement.
+From $B-V$, we compute the mass using the \citet{Noyes84} relation for main-sequence stars.
+We then look for the closest model in terms of mass and metallicity in the grid of models computed by \citet{vSP12}, giving an estimate of the depth of the convection zone as listed in \Tabs{Kstars}{Gstars}.
+The relation of the residuals with $d/R$ is shown in \Fig{pKG_vs_dR_comp} for the K~dwarfs of \Tab{Kstars} in red roman symbols, together with the F and G~dwarfs of \Tab{Gstars} in blue italics symbols.